jtwebman/Node-Kinesis-Example/readme.md

-# Example of using Kinesis in node.js
+# Example of using Amazon Kinesis in node.js

+This is just a small project that has two services.
+The producer service creates or re-uses a kinesis stream and sends a message to kinesis every so many milliseconds.
+The consumer service calls get records on each shard in the stream every so many milliseconds and just console logs them out.

+I built it in pure node.js using `aws-sdk` library only, no Amazon KCL for Node.js.

 # Install